-The Contracting Agency will provide a limited temporary staging site (US Forest Service property at the end of Powerhouse Road, Packwood, WA - see Appendix E) during construction of the project.
+The Contracting Agency will provide a limited temporary staging site during construction of the project.
 The area to be used shall be staked in the field prior to use.
 The Contractor shall restore this site to the condition it was found or as directed by the Engineer.
-Any additional staging area proposed by the Contractor shall be approved by the Engineer prior to use and after all environmental permitting reviews have been completed.
+Any additional staging area shall be provided by the Contractor and approved by the Engineer prior to use.